-Janus Al-Najeeb Empredo Ringia known as “JANUS” is a Filipino junior tennis player, currently ranked No. 7 in men’s singles U-16 Unified Tennis Philippines(UTP).
+Janus Al-Najeeb Empredo Ringia known as “Janus” is a Filipino junior tennis player, currently ranked No. 7 in men’s singles U-16 Unified Tennis Philippines(UTP).
 Ringia had won 2 international Gold Medals in singles and doubles title, the 2017 Junior Davis Cup qualifier held in India.
 And year 2014 Milo tennis championships titles In Penang, Malaysia.
-He was continuously ranked in the top ten men’s junior under-16 category from year 2016 continued as of the latest September 2017.
+He continuously ranked in the top ten men’s junior under-16 category from the year 2016 continued as of the latest September 2017.

 Name: Janus Al-Najeeb Ringia

 Local Career: Rank #7 UTP Boys 16-Under Category

 EARLY LIFE CAREER